• Skip to primary navigation

 • Recipe

-• This overnight oats recipe tastes amazing!
-It tastes like a Terry's chocolate orange but it's so much healthier.
-It also has such a rich and creamy texture.
+• The flavour!
+These oats tastes like a Terry's chocolate orange and have the most amazing rich and creamy texture.

-• It's quick and easy to make and only takes a few minutes to prepare, just like oat milk hot chocolate.
+• They are quick and easy to make and only take a few minutes to prepare.

 If you love the taste of orange chocolate you will also love orange chocolate brownies and homemade orange chocolate fudge.